CircleCI-Archived/stefon/README.md

 * Add expire-never headers
 * Improve Rhino speed by using one engine per thread
 * Update to latest Rhino for better performance
-* Support for `lein dieter-precompile`
+* Support for `lein stefon-precompile`
-* Add mime type headers for dieter files
+* Add mime type headers for stefon files

 ### Version 0.2.0
-* Handlebars templates are now a separate library. [dieter-ember](https://github.com/edgecase/dieter-ember)
+* Handlebars templates are now a separate library. [stefon-ember](https://github.com/edgecase/stefon-ember)